devanshdalal/Projects-TODO/README.md

 16. Build a go vpn server, and have local configuration for the vpn client.
 17. Create a readme primer on nutrition and learnings so far, on medium.
 18. tiktok trending videos uploader(programatically) account.
-20. A go and flutter webapp(seedr with local storage and heroku as the network).
+20. A go-grpc and flutter webapp(seedr with local storage and heroku as the network).